openelections/openelections-data-ms/README.md

 2. Email openelections@gmail.com to let us know what you're working on.
 3. Create CSV files.
 4. Email openelections@gmail.com with the files attached or a link to the files.

+### Questions

+If you run into questions about the PDFs or how to enter the results, check out the [Issues](https://github.com/openelections/openelections-data-ms/issues) or file a new one.